 Drummer/Percussionist based in London, UK.
 I offer remote recorded drums from my home studio, and I am also available for studio and live/tour work.
 Happy to work on most genres, and I have plenty of experience, having played with L.A.
 Peach, Izzie Naylor, Abi Farrell, What The Floyd, Anthony James, and many more.

-Throughout the last 15 years, I have gathered extensive experience both in the studio and performing live in a variety of music genres and styles, which spread from classical and folk to pop, blues, soul, rock and metal music, among others.
+During the last 16 years, I have gathered extensive experience both in the studio and performing live in a variety of music genres and styles, which spread from classical and folk to pop, blues, jazz, indie, soul, rock and metal, among others.

 I'm looking forward to get involved with other great musical minds, so tell me all about your project and ideas, and how I can help.

 Would love to hear from you.
 Click the contact button above to get in touch.

 Very good intuition and understanding to what the song needs!
 Always great to work with!

 Nuno was amazing to work with.
 Besides being an incredible drummer, he is quick, professional, very responsive, and really invests in the song.
 His drums brought the song alive and raised it to a higher level.
 Highly recommended!

 Working with Nuno is an absolute pleasure.
 He is incredibly talented and delivered way beyond my expectations.
 I highly recommend him.

 Nuno is incredible!
 Not only does he make the process super easy, but he delivers excellent drum tracks!